LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 + **Understanding the Example**: you could start with coding stuff for your Addon, but we've written an example addon to show you the basics of how LabyMod 4 addons work.

 ## Provide information about your Addon
-Head inside the `build.gradle.kts` and scroll to the bottom. <br>
+Head inside the `build.gradle.kts` and search for the block called `labyMod`. <br>
+Inside this block is an assignment to the field `defaultPackageName`, change the assigned value to the main package you're using in all modules (for example `net.labymod.addons.voicechat`).
+This allows us to generate important files to the right package. <br>
-Search for the `addon` segment and edit the following points:
+Now search for the `addonInfo` segment and edit the following fields:

 + `namespace`: this attribute has to be unique for everything to work without complications.
 If you want to publish your Addon, we will check if this namespace is already taken by any other published addon, so nothing to worry about
 + `displayName`: the display name users will see when they view their installed addons
 + `author`: the name of your organization or you
 + `description`: a description that fits your Addon
++ `minecraftVersion`: the <a href="/pages/addon/publishing/publish/#version-compatibility" target="_blank">version combatibility</a> of the addon

 After you have changed these attributes, reload the Gradle project, and you're good to go.